 Periodontal (gum) disease is a degenerative condition caused by bacterial infection.
 It is a progressive condition that eventually leads to the deterioration of gum and bone tissue, and is the leading cause of tooth loss among adults.
 In fact, 4 out of 5 adults have periodontal disease and don’t know it, as the initial stages of this condition are usually painless.
-Call Wasatch Gentle Dental today at 801-262-6661 to learn more about periodontal disease and schedule your appointment with Dr. Andrew Smith and Dr. Jason Wareham.
+Call Wasatch Gentle Dental today at 801-262-6661 to learn more about periodontal disease and schedule your appointment with Dr. Andrew Smith.

 There are many factors which contribute to the development of periodontal disease, including: